anil614sagar/advanceddevjam/lab1.md

 ## Objectives

-In this lab you will get familiar with the Apigee Edge Platform concept of API Proxy Flows.
+In this lab, You will get familiar with the Apigee Edge Platform concept of API Proxy Flows.
 It's one of our developer favorite & most important functionality in Apigee Edge.
-Apigee Flows feature gives you flexibility to innovate with your API Design, Development & Control API Runtime flow.
+Apigee Flows feature gives you the flexibility to innovate with your API Design, Development & Control API Runtime flow.

-In this lab we will see how to create a proxy, Add API resources (Conditional Flows), Add some policies that will be applicable to all the API resources inside the API Proxy, Add some polcies specific to certain endpoints, Reuse policies.
+In this lab, We will see how to create a proxy, Add API resources (Conditional Flows), Add some policies that will be applicable to all the API resources inside the API Proxy, Add some policies specific to certain endpoints, Reuse policies.

 ## Prerequisites